hantsy/spring6-sandbox/docs/jakarta-data.md

 }
 ```

-The following example is using this `Blogger` instead.
+The following insert and query example is using this `Blogger` instead.

 ```java
 var data = Post.builder().title("test").content("test content").status(Status.DRAFT).build();